PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
 This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
 See [PostgreSQL#upgrade](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.

-_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) for full configuration options._
+_See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and the [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) for full configuration options._

 ### [Redis](https://redis.io/)